unoplatform/Uno.Themes/doc/themes-breaking-changes.md

 ## Conclusion

-With that you should be able to update and get it working again for you app.
-If you've any other issue during the migration don't hesitate to open an issue on our [repo](https://github.com/unoplatform/Uno.Themes).
+With that, you should be able to update and get it working again for your application.
+If you've any other issues during the migration, don't hesitate to open an issue in [Uno.Themes GitHub repository](https://github.com/unoplatform/Uno.Themes).